cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 1.5.
 Control the 3 motors together
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Update your PD control code with you lab 1 gains to control all 3 motors (controlled independently).
-Modify only the ``back_state`` MotorState array here.
+Modify only the ``back_state`` MotorState array here to update the MotorState array for all 3 motors.

 .. figure:: ../../../_static/arms.jpg
     :align: center